COVID-19 Announcement - Students

 TraceTogether-only Safe Entry (New)

-The use of the TT app or token for safe entry is important in our national efforts to keep students and staff in our SP community safe.
-They will enable the relevant authorities to quickly identify anyone who has been in close contact with a
+The use of the TT app or token for safe entry will enable the relevant authorities to quickly identify anyone who has been in close contact with a confirmed case.

 If You are Unwell